 You have conjured up a convincing picture of this group of people, Cristina.
 However, if you wish to write historical fiction, have a word with me if you are not quite sure.

-Homework for the 14th/11/997

-20th assignment

 Write a story with two third dialogue revealing characters and personalities.

 LEONTINE AND ADELINE PART 2

 Anne Hammond was busy in the kitchen, stretching to get a tin from a shelf.
+The large kitchen was furnished with all modern appliances, with a table in the middle and four chairs around it.
+Three chairs looked of use, the fourth was covered by newspapers and shovelled under it.
+A window overlooked a tidy back garden with a line across it, women’s smalls hanging from it.
+Anne loved the atmosphere and the collective warmth this small family of three could create when together in the kitchen, the safest place to be in, a hub to confide in one another, to talk things over, to bask emotionally in each other feelings.

+Not this time.

 She felt a presence and jumped with fright at the shadow suddenly appearing on her left.
 Her daughter Adeline was watching her from the door, alone, without her sister.

-‘Did I startle you?’, she asked.
+‘Did I startle you?’ she asked.

-‘Of course, not’, the mother replied.
+‘Of course, not,’ the mother replied.
 ‘I was only being absent-minded, concentrating on what to prepare for lunch today.
 I just did not notice you coming.’
 She sounded casual, mustering her own strange reaction to a familiar recurrence.
 ‘I was also thinking about lunch for when the Millers come.
 You must be pleased.’

 ‘No mum, I am not pleased.
 I am over the moon.
 I am so much in love with Andrew.
 I never thought he would choose me.’